 - Subject to the policy of the UT System that any proceeds from the sale of a collection item be used to acquire other items for collections (per the UT System Regents' Rules and Regulations — Rule 80201: Disposal of U. T. Surplus Property Sec 6).

 When the president determines that a work of art or a duplicate of a valuable, rare or significant volume is no longer of significant use for the purposes of teaching or research, the item is subject to sale following the procedure outlined in this section.
 The disposability and current fair market value of the item shall be certified by a three-member panel (including either an art historian or a bibliographer) and the director of the collection disposing of the property.
 The UT System and any of its institutions shall be given first choice in acquiring the item before it is offered for sale.
 Proceeds from the sale shall be used for purchases to improve the collection from which the item was drawn or to select items more appropriate to the institution's collection areas.
 Sale is subject to the approval of the president and must be for the fair market value of the item.
 A permanent record shall be made of the disposition and future location of the item.

 Purchases: All Works of Art and Historical Treasures purchased with UTSA funds in the name of UTSA are considered property of UTSA.

-Donations: All Works of Art and Historical Treasures donated to UTSA become the property of UTSA upon acceptance approval being granted by the UTSA Office of Development and Alumni Relations.
+Donations: All Works of Art and Historical Treasures donated to UTSA become the property of UTSA upon acceptance approval being granted by the UTSA Office of Advancement and Alumni Engagement.
 See the UTSA Handbook of Operating Procedures (HOP) 9.23 — Procedures Governing Private Gift Solicitation, Acceptance, and Management for more information.

 UTSA capitalizes all Works of Art and Historical Treasures at the purchase cost at the time of acquisition or, for donated items, at the value indicated on the Gift Processing Form.